chaddjohnson/greatupsells/README.md

 - Safari
 - iOS Safari

-We do not support Internet Explorer.
+Internet Explorer is not supported.

-This app must work in the [native Shopify app](https://apps.apple.com/us/app/shopify-ecommerce-business/id371294472).
+This app must work within the [native Shopify app](https://apps.apple.com/us/app/shopify-ecommerce-business/id371294472).

 ### Licensing

 All licenses are permissive free software licenses imposing minimal restrictions on the use and distribution of covered software.
 Run `npx license-checker --summary` to check licenses for dependencies.